YuvHayun/RestApiProject/readme.md

 To run this tests it is highly recommended that you will use postman.
 The address for the database is 'http://127.0.0.1:5000/beers'.
 You can use the postman's methods: 'get','post','patch','delete'.
-You can also use the beers.txt file given to you which include a few beer object you can copy & paste.
+You can also import the beers_commands file which include all kind of commands.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.